SIX DROP-OFF RECYCLING LOCATIONS

-- they don’t have access to curbside recycling
+- when they don’t have access to curbside recycling

-- they have more recyclables that don’t fit inside their curbside recycling container
+- when they have more recyclables that don’t fit inside their curbside recycling container

-- Boone Grove Fire Department, 319 West 550 South, Valparaiso
+- Boone Grove, just east of Boone Grove Fire Department, 319 W. 550 South

 - Burns Harbor Street Department, 310 Navajo Trail